-By following the Little Wandle phonics and early reading programme, each child receives three reading sessions a week in Reception, Year 1 and Year 2.
-This ensures the children are exposed to age-appropriate vocabulary regularly and systematically.
+By following the Little Wandle phonics and early reading programme, each child receives daily phonics and three reading sessions a week in Reception, Year 1 and Year 2.
+This ensures the children are exposed to age appropriate vocabulary regularly and systematically.

 Learning walks, subject specific monitoring and book looks support this development.